Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Identification

-The central idea of our identification strategy is to impose that at least one of the $\delta_t$ parameters does not depend on time; i.e., $\delta_{jt} = \delta_j$ for some $j \in 1,\ldots,K$ and for all time periods $t=1,\ldots,\mathcal{T}$.
+\Cref{ass:special-cov} introduces the central idea of our identification strategy.
+In particular, we suppose that at least one of the $\delta_t$ parameters does not depend on time.
 In many cases, this is a very weak requirement.
-In particular, in many cases, researchers omit time invariant covariates because they are ``absorbed'' into the fixed effect -- this indeed does hold if the effect of some time invariant covariate does not vary over time.
+In particular, researchers often omit time invariant covariates because they are ``absorbed'' into the fixed effect --- this indeed does hold if the effect of some time invariant covariate does not vary over time.
 Thus, any covariate that a researcher would otherwise omit from the model because it does not vary over time is a good candidate here.